 Beta-blockers, such as propranolol, are often used.
 The anticonvulsants topiramate and divalproex and the tricyclic antidepressant amitriptyline are also effective.
 The choice of a preventive drug is based on the side effects of the drug and on other disorders present.
 For example, people who are overweight may be given topiramate, which can promote weight loss.
-People with depression or insomnia may be given amitriptyline (an antidepressant—see Table: Drugs Used to Treat Depression).
+People with depression or insomnia may be given amitriptyline (see Table: Drugs Used to Treat Depression).

 Migraines cannot be cured, but they can be controlled.

 Doctors encourage people to keep a headache diary.
 In it, people write down the number and timing of attacks, possible triggers, and their response to treatment.
 With this information, triggers may be identified and eliminated when possible.
 Then, people can participate in their treatment by avoiding triggers, and doctors can better plan and adjust treatment.
-Behavioral interventions (such as relaxation, biofeedback, and stress management) are used to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.
+Doctors also recommend using behavioral interventions (such as relaxation, biofeedback, and stress management) to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.

 Some drugs stop a migraine from progressing.
 Some are taken to control the pain.
 Others are taken to prevent migraines.